GoldPapaya/Landcover-Classification/README.md

 46 forest samples,
 and 37 barren samples.

 Feel free to play around with the samples/add your own!
-Also feel free to modify the code and use it however you wish, I don't mind!
+Also feel free to modify the code and use it however you want, I don't mind!
 Just be sure to abide by Google Earth Engine policies for making applications.
 This app was made for educational purposes.

 More detail can be found in the associated file, or by accessing the app itself: https://goldpapaya.users.earthengine.app/view/uk-land-cover-classification.